-Figure 32-13 Filtering LAN Traffic
+Figure 33-12 Filtering LAN Traffic

-32.6.2 Applying DMZ Filters
+33.6.2 Applying DMZ Filters

 DMZ traffic filter sets may be useful to block certain packets, reduce traffic and prevent security breaches.
 Go to menu 5.1 (shown next) and enter the number(s) of the filter set(s) that you want to apply as appropriate.
 You can choose up to four filter sets (from twelve) by entering their numbers separated by commas, e.g., 3, 4, 6, 11.
 Input filter sets filter incoming traffic to the ZyWALL and output filter sets filter outgoing traffic from the ZyWALL.
 The ZyWALL already has filters to prevent NetBIOS traffic from triggering calls, and block incoming telnet, FTP and HTTP connections.
-The DMZ port is not available on all models.